Arnold Nordmeyer

-Sir Arnold Henry Nordmeyer ONZ KCMG (born Heinrich Arnold Nordmeyer, 7 February 1901 – 2 February 1989) was a New Zealand politician.
-He served as Minister of Finance (1957–1960) and later as Leader of the Labour Party and Leader of the Opposition (1963–1965).
+Sir Arnold Henry Nordmeyer ONZ KCMG (born Heinrich Arnold Nordmeyer, 7 February 1901 – 2 February 1989) was a New Zealand politician and Presbyterian minister.
+As a member of Parliament (MP) he played a crucial role in the Labour Party, serving from 1935 to 1969.
+He served as minister of finance (1957–1960) and later as leader of the Labour Party and leader of the Opposition (1963–1965).
+Although he was a prominent statesman, Nordmeyer never ascended to the role of prime minister.

+Despite facing backlash for the 1958 "Black Budget" as finance minister, his political legacy primarily revolves around his economic policies, especially his introduction of New Zealand's comprehensive national health service as minister of health (1941–1947).

 Early life

 Nordmeyer was born on 7 February 1901 in Dunedin, New Zealand.
 His father was a German immigrant, his mother was from Northern Ireland.
 He was educated at Waitaki Boys' High School, and at the University of Otago where he completed his BA.
 After graduating he studied theology, having always been highly religious.
 At university he became known for his skills in debating which were to serve him well in his later career.
 Although he did not join the Labour Party until 1933, he became increasingly sympathetic to the party's views.
 It was at this time that he met Walter Nash who may have been influential in shaping his views in health and social policy.
 In 1925 Nordmeyer received his ordination as a Presbyterian minister and was appointed to a position in the small town of Kurow.

 While in Kurow during the Great Depression, Nordmeyer witnessed firsthand the effects of the economic downturn on the community and people of the town, which lead him to study radical political theory in pursuit of a solution.
 He also became interested in the welfare of workers involved in the construction of a hydroelectric dam on the Waitaki River.
 He became increasingly politically active as a result witnessing both the working conditions of the labourers and the poor living conditions of the unemployed men and their families who were attracted to the area by the promise of work.
 At Kurow, Nordmeyer, along with local doctor and future Labour MP Gervan McMillan and school headmaster Andrew Davidson developed ideas of how to apply Christian ethics to politics to solve the miseries of unemployment, poverty and illness – ideas that were later implemented by the First Labour Government of New Zealand.
 It was also in Kurow that Nordmeyer met his future wife, Frances Kernahan whom he married in 1931.